Syr Hywel y Fwyall: Military career

-Hywel seems to have fought well, for he was knighted by Edward the Black Prince, and was afterwards (1359) made Constable of Criccieth Castle, as well as being given the rent of Dee Mills at Chester, "besides other great things in North Wales".
-As a memorial of his services a mess of meat was ordered to be served before his axe in perpetuity, the food being afterwards given to the poor "for his soul's health".
-This ceremony is said to have been observed until the beginning of Elizabeth I's time, eight yeoman attendants at 8d. a day having charge of the meat.
+Hywel seems to have fought well, for he was knighted by Edward the Black Prince, and was made Constable of Criccieth Castle in 1359, as well as being given the rent of Dee Mills at Chester, "besides other great things in North Wales".
+As a memorial of his services, a mess of meat was ordered to be served before his axe in perpetuity, the food being afterwards given to the poor "for his soul's health".
 Hywel was also "raglot" or bailiff of Aberglaslyn, and died "between Michaelmas 2 and the same time 6 Rich.
 II", leaving two sons, Meredydd, who lived in Eifionydd; and Dafydd, who lived at Henblas, near Llanrwst.

+Family

 The bard Iolo Goch describes his family in a poem: his wife was "Tanglwst, daughter of one Dafydd Fychan ap Hywel; there was one son, Gruffydd, who left no direct heirs".
 But several of the Eifionydd families have descended from his elder brother, Einion.